-Installing Strong Hinges — Improved Fun Fly Control Response
+Tips for Installing Strong Hinges - Model Airplane News

-One thing I learned over the years is that the response of your airplane relies a lot on the hinges you install.
-Weak hinges allow your control surfaces to flex minimizing control crispness.
+One thing I’ve learned over the years is that the response of your airplane relies a lot on the hinges you install.
+Weak hinges allow your control surfaces to flex which minimizes control crispness.
 This is especially true with high performance and fun fly airplanes.
 When it comes to installing hinges, I use Du-Bro Products’ pinned hinges and the tools required to do the job.
-Here’s the basic technique that every RC builder should know.
-Show here is my Florio Flyer 60, a retro aerobatic sport flyer.
-With its enlarged control surfaces and powered by an O.S. .72 engine, it needs strong hinging.
+Here’s the basic technique that every RC builder/modeler should know.

+Show here is my Florio Flyer 60, a retro aerobatic sport fun fly design.
+With its enlarged control surfaces and powered by an O.S. .72 engine… so it needs strong hinging.

 Many ARFs and several basic kits today use easy to install CA cloth hinges.
-But with this project being a fun fly plane and having extra power, I wanted something more sturdy to stand up to the wear and tear (and vibration,) especailly in the tail.
+But with fun fly planes having extra power, something more sturdy to stand up to the wear and tear (and vibration,) especailly in the tail is needed.
 For this I rely on the pinned hinges from Du-Bro Products.

 To install them you have to cut hinge slots in the edges of the control and flight surfaces and the easiest way to do this is with Du-Bro’s Hinge slot cutter tools.
 These are very easy to use and you can cut all the slots and insert all the hinges in an entire plane in less than 30 minutes.
 Here’s some of the details for the process.

 You need few tools and supplies.
-The Du-Br hinges and Hing Slot Cutting tools are available at most hobby shops.
-The glue I likedfor this project was the best available to secure plastic pinned hinges, called “Hinge Glue” from Pacer Zap Glue.
-The long skinny applicator tip makes getting the adhesive deep into the slots a piece of cake.
+The Du-Bro hinges and Hing Slot Cutting tools are available at most hobby shops.
+The glue shown here, called “Hinge Glue” from Pacer Zap Glue is no longer available, but Zap Canopy Glue works equally as well, being the same formula but just drying clear.
+A long skinny applicator tip makes getting the adhesive deep into the slots a piece of cake.
 But this is done of course, after the model has been covered.

-(Note: The Pacer Hinge Glue has been discontinued.)
-Pacer’s Formula 560 Canopy Glue is the same adhesive as Hinge Glue and makes a perfect substitution.
-It dries clear instead of yellow, but it works just as good.
-Check on all ZAP glue products at: www.franktiano.com

 First things first, use a marking pen or pencil and find the centerline of the control surfaces and determine the locations of the hinges.
 Use your finger tips and strike a centerline along the edge of the surface and then flip the surface around and check to make sure your line is centered.
 For a glow powered sport plane, I always uses at least 3 hinges per surface and most often 4.
 Two hinges is not enough as if one fails, you will lose the entire surface in flight.